 Understanding Early Menopause

 Menopause occurs naturally when a woman’s ovaries stop producing estrogen, the hormone that regulates the reproductive cycle.
 The National Institute on Aging states menopause typically occurs between the ages of 45 and 55, but an estimated 5-10% of women will experience early (or premature) menopause before the age of 40.

 Early menopause can be spontaneous, or it can be linked with lifestyle or medical history.
-A woman might be predisposed to early menopause if:
+Therefore, woman might be predisposed to early menopause if:

 - Her mother experienced early menopause

 - She is a regular smoker (cigarettes have antiestrogen properties)

 - She has a chromosomal defect such as Turner’s Syndrome

 - She has undergone chemotherapy